maxgalbu/nightwatch-custom-commands-assertions/Readme.md

 	requires command: none

-- **jqueryElementPresent**: check if the url matches the regex provided
+- **jqueryElementPresent**: assert that the element identified by the jquery selector exists in the DOM:

 	```js
 	browser